dsg753/groq-AI-chatbot/README.md

-# Groq AI Chatbot
+# dsg753 AI Chatbot

-🤖 A simple terminal-based AI chatbot built with Python and Groq.
-It uses the Groq API to generate responses based on user inputs.
+🤖 This is an AI chatbot application using Groq's API and `ipapi-py` to provide location-based responses.

+## IPAPI Integration

+The chatbot uses `ipapi-py` to determine the user's location based on their IP address.
+This information is included in the context provided to the AI model, allowing it to generate more personalized responses.
+To configure this feature, set the `USER_IP` environment variable in your `.env` file.

 ## Features

 - **AI Responses**: The chatbot uses the Groq API to generate responses based on user inputs.
 - **User Interaction**: Continuous user interaction until the user types "exit" or "quit" to exit.
 - **Error Handling**: Graceful handling of API errors.

 ## How to Run